 Annual Homeowners Meeting - October 20th

 The annual Estates of Shady Hollow Homeowners Association Meeting is at 6:30 on Thursday October 20th at Bailey Middle School.
 If we have a quorum the Meeting agenda: Welcome, Introductions, and Opening Comments, Treasurers Report, Nominations for Board Candidates, Introduction by Board Nominess/Candidates, General Election - Voting on Board Members, Solicitation for ACC Members and Announcement of Voting Results.
+A quorum is 51% of the homeowners.
+If we do not make quorum, the attendance at the November meeting according to our Bylaws will constitute a quorum regardless of the number of homeowners present.
 Please join us for our annual meeting.

 2016 ESH Neighborhood Directory Questionaire

 The ESHHOA is updating contact information and publishing a neighbor directory.
 The directory will only be used within the neighborhood and by the HOA.
 Please <<< Click for Google Survey >>> to complete by December 1, 2016.

 Neighbors: As we all know, mosquitoes are coming, some are already here.
 As a guidance, please see the following website for tips and information about the prevention and protection from mosquitoes. http://www.texaszika.org/ and http://www.cdc.gov/zika/prevention/index.html.

 It will take all homeowners to do their part to watch/react to prevent mosquitoes.
 Mosquito Dunks, available at Home Depot, Lowes, Walmart, etc. are effective for tanks, ponds, standing water features, etc.

 o At least weekly empty or get rid of cans, buckets, old tires, pots, plant saucers and other containers that hold water.

 o Keep gutters clear of debris and standing water.

 o Remove standing water around structures and from flat roofs.